EMBEDDIA/NEL_Filter/README.md

 This program was created for filtering entity linking candidates and reorder them based on heuristics and data coming from DBpedia in most cases.
 The filter tries to delete illogical candidates, such as disambiguation pages or people born after the publication of the document (if dates are available).
 It can improve the global performance of an Entity Linking system.

-# Where has been used?
+# Where it has been used?

 This filter been used in diverse pubications.
 However, for each publication, we have modified slightly the code to improve the performance on the corpora analyzed.
 Later, we will make available an improved version of the filter once the related work has been published.